Exciting Opportunity for Lead Veterinary Surgeon with Orthopaedic Surgical Bias

 ✨Showcase Your Surgical Expertise

 Be prepared to discuss your experience with orthopaedic surgeries in detail.
-Highlight specific cases you've handled, the techniques you used, and the outcomes.
-This will demonstrate your capability and confidence in managing the surgical caseload.
+Highlight specific cases you've managed, the techniques you've used, and any challenges you've overcome.
+This will demonstrate your capability and confidence in handling the surgical caseload.

 ✨Emphasise Leadership Skills